Thtcare/biga_workshop/Linux Tutorial.md

 mv [options] source destination

 ```
+> [!NOTE]

-source → The file or directory you want to move.
+> - source → The file or directory you want to move.

-destination → The new location or new name for the file/directory.
+> - destination → The new location or new name for the file/directory.

 Move a File to Another Directory